Adagio from Symphony No. 10

 About this Piece

-He had escaped one of his greatest fears, that he, Mahler, would not live past his Ninth Symphony, by not numbering his Ninth Symphony.
-The Ninth held a fatal significance for Mahler, who believed that Beethoven had set a limit by dying after his Ninth Symphony.
-Mahler called what should have been his Ninth Symphony Das Lied von der Erde (The Song of the Earth), thus cheating death, or so he thought.
-But the Ninth (even though it was really his Tenth) would be Mahler's last completed Symphony, in spite of his ruse.
-When he died, the Tenth, whose Adagio we hear at these concerts, was unfinished, a noble torso only partly clothed.
+He had escaped one of his greatest fears, that he would not live past his Ninth Symphony.
+The Ninth held a fatal significance for Mahler; neither Beethoven nor Schubert lived to write a 10th symphony.
+Attempting to cheat death, Mahler called what should have been his Ninth Symphony Das Lied von der Erde (The Song of the Earth).
+What should have been the 10th but was recognized as the Ninth would be Mahler’s last completed symphony.
+When Mahler died, his Symphony No. 10, whose Adagio we hear at these concerts, was unfinished.

 In 1910, other fears were coming true for Mahler.
-His wife Alma had had an affair with the architect Walter Gropius, who mistakenly sent a letter intended for Alma to "Herr Direktor Mahler."
-The letter, in which Gropius begged Alma to leave her husband, precipitated a marital crisis, and the composer went off to Leiden to see Sigmund Freud.
-According to Freud, "The necessity for the visit arose, for him, from his wife's resentment of the withdrawal of his libido from her.
+His wife, Alma, had had an affair with the architect Walter Gropius, who mistakenly sent a letter intended for Alma to “Herr Direktor Mahler.”
+The letter, in which Gropius begged Alma to leave her husband, precipitated a marital crisis, and the composer went off to Leiden, the Netherlands, to see Sigmund Freud.
+According to Freud, “The necessity for the visit arose, for him, from his wife’s resentment of the withdrawal of his libido from her.
 In highly interesting expeditions through his life history, we discovered his personal conditions for love, especially his Holy Mary complex (mother fixation).
-I had plenty of opportunity to admire the capability for psychological understanding of this man of genius."
+I had plenty of opportunity to admire the capability for psychological understanding of this man of genius.”

-The visit to Freud was one way of working through the crisis; the other was the Tenth Symphony.
-Mahler covered the pages of its manuscript with tortured outcries - "Madness, seize me, the accursed!
-Negate me, so I forget that I exist, that I may cease to be!", or "To live for you!
-To die for you!", and even the dedication of the love song at the heart of the Symphony's finale to his wife, using an affectionate form of her name, "Almschi!"
+The visit to Freud was one way of working through the crisis; the other was the 10th Symphony.
+Mahler covered the pages of its manuscript with tortured outcries—“Madness, seize me, the accursed!
+Negate me, so I forget that I exist, that I may cease to be!” and “To live for you!
+To die for you!” and even the dedication of the love song at the heart of the symphony’s finale to his wife, using an affectionate form of her name, “Almschi!”
 Alma stayed with Mahler during his final illness, accompanying him from New York to Paris to Vienna, where he died of a blood infection on May 18, 1911.

-Alma Mahler kept the sketches for the Tenth Symphony for 13 years, during which rumors circulated that it was the haphazard work of a temporarily deranged madman, a genius suffering under a psychological collapse brought on by his personal crisis.
-In 1924, at the urging of Mahler's biographer Richard Specht, Alma asked her son-in-law, the composer Ernst Krenek, to complete the Symphony.
+Alma Mahler kept the sketches for the 10th Symphony for 13 years, during which rumors circulated that it was the haphazard work of a temporarily deranged man, a genius suffering under a psychological collapse brought on by personal crisis.
+In 1924, at the urging of Mahler’s biographer Richard Specht, Alma asked her son-in-law, the composer Ernst Krenek, to complete the symphony.
 She also took the brave step of publishing a facsimile of the sketches, pained inscriptions and all.
-What emerged was not indecipherable musical lunacy, but rather an entirely lucid score of a five-movement work, with the opening Adagio completely orchestrated and scoring on the third movement, entitled "Purgatorio," also well underway.
-The remaining portions of the Symphony were in what musicologist Deryck Cooke, who offered a performing version of the entire Symphony in 1964, described as "various states of completion."
-Krenek's version of the Adagio and Purgatorio, which incorporated suggestions and retouchings from composers Alban Berg and Alexander Zemlinsky (another man who suffered emotionally because of his unrequited love for Alma) and the conductor Franz Schalk, was premiered by Schalk and the Vienna Philharmonic in 1924.
-This version was superseded by Cooke's and by the scholarly version of the Adagio published in the critical Mahler edition in 1964, the version used for the present performances.
+What emerged was not indecipherable musical lunacy but rather an entirely lucid draft of a five-movement work, with the opening Adagio completely orchestrated and scoring on the third movement, titled “Purgatorio,” well underway.
+The remaining portions of the symphony were described by musicologist Deryck Cooke, who created a version of the entire symphony in 1964, as “various states of completion.”
+Krenek’s version of the Adagio and “Purgatorio,” which incorporated suggestions and retouchings from composers Alban Berg and Alexander Zemlinsky and the conductor Franz Schalk, premiered under Schalk with the Vienna Philharmonic in 1924.
+This version was superseded by Cooke’s and by the scholarly version of the Adagio published in the critical Mahler edition in 1964, the version used for the present performances.